Tam97123/GKI_KSU-NEXT-SUKI_SUSFS/README.md

-# Wild Kernels for Android
+# Kernels for Android

 ## Your warranty is no longer valid!

-I am **not responsible** for bricked devices, damaged hardware, or any issues that arise from using this kernel.
+I am **not responsible** for bricked devices, damaged hardware, or any issues from using this kernel.

 **Please** do thorough research and fully understand the features included in this kernel before flashing it!